jlelong/LaTeX-Workshop-wiki/FAQ.md

 You can install older versions of LaTeX Workshop by right-clicking it in the extension panel of VS Code and selecting `Install Another Version`.

-## Donwgrade VS Code to an older version
+## Downgrade VS Code to an older version

 You can downgrade VS Code to an older version with binaries in [each release note](https://code.visualstudio.com/updates/v1_46).